 PALM requires Matlab or Octave.
 It can be executed from inside either environment, or directly from the shell.
 It can also be called from scripts.

 PALM is experimental software.
 As novel features are introduced, tested, verified, and validated, eventually they will be implemented and made available in randomise or in other tools.
 PALM is for users who are familiar with statistics and willing to use experimental analysis tools.
+Bugs (real or suspected) can be reported via GitHub or through the FSL mailing list.

 The main reference for PALM is the same as for randomise: